 Occupational Disease Action Plan (ODAP) Development:

-The ODAP is guided by a Reference Group made up of representatives from the occupational health and safety system partners, including; Ministry of Labour (Prevention, Operations and Policy Divisions), Health and Safety Associations, Specialized Research Centres (Centre for Research Expertise in Occupational Disease and the Occupational Cancer Research Centre) and Workplace Safety and Insurance Board as well as the Ontario Lung Association, Public Health Ontario and the Ministry of Health and Long Term Care.
+The ODAP was developed by a Reference Group made up of representatives from the occupational health and safety system partners, including; Ministry of Labour (Prevention, Operations and Policy Divisions), Health and Safety Associations, Specialized Research Centres (Centre for Research Expertise in Occupational Disease and the Occupational Cancer Research Centre) and Workplace Safety and Insurance Board as well as the Ontario Lung Association, Public Health Ontario and the Ministry of Health and Long Term Care.
 The Reference Group is chaired by the Occupational Health Clinics for Ontario Workers.
 A number of Ministry of Labour advisory committees were also consulted in its development.

 Over the course of several meetings, the Reference Group recognized that the general awareness of Occupational Disease incidence, consequence and capacity for prevention needs to be fostered among the system and workplace parties.
 In addition, given the broad scope and scale of Occupational Disease as an issue, some focus of effort would be required in order to make the Action Plan manageable and achievable.
 Thus the Reference Group undertook a preliminary exercise to focus the work of the plan around key hazards based on Need (capturing prevalence, severity & recognition as a hazard) and Impact (attainable and measurable outcomes plus the capacity and opportunity that exists for intervention).